KyleRego/anki_record/README.md

         with nid values equal to the id of the cards' note object's id
 ```

-The RSpec test suite files in `spec` should have a 1-to-1 mapping with the source code files in `lib`.
+The RSpec test suite files in `spec` should roughly have a 1-to-1 mapping with the source code files in `lib`.

 ## Development